koel/docs/aws-s3.md

 As of current, only `mp3`, `ogg`, and `m4a` files are supported.
 Also, your Koel version must be v3.0.0 or later.

 <p class="warning">You're expected to know your way around AWS's console, which, let's be honest here, can use some UX improvements.
-If you're stuck with a AWS-specific command, Google is your friend.</p>
+If you're stuck with an AWS-specific command, Google is your friend.</p>

 ## Step-by-Step Installation